-Oslo DFDS terminal, ferry to Copenhagen
+Oslo DFDS Terminal, Ferry to Copenhagen

-There is still an hour and a half before departure, but there are already a lot of passengers on board.
+I leave my backpack in the cabin and go up to the upper deck.
+It's still an hour and a half before departure, but there are already a lot of passengers on board.